All APP physicians are required to shadow bill and are subject to audit. Accurate and comprehensive MSI billing is essential.

 These activities include clinical care activities that don’t have health service codes attached to them, such as screening clinics, remote or non-face-to-face patient care, patient advocacy and collaborating with other health professionals.

-Physicians should also report on the clinical support work they do, including implementing and administrating their practice’s EMR, developing and maintaining standards of care or clinical practice guidelines, and participating in Nova Scotia Health Authority (NSHA) or Department of Health and Wellness (DHW) initiatives or committees.
-Capacity-building (such as continuing medical education, journal clubs and mentorship) also falls into this category.
+Physicians should also report on the clinical support work they do, including implementing and administrating their practice’s EMR, developing and maintaining standards of care or clinical practice guidelines, and participating in Nova Scotia Health (NSH) or Department of Health and Wellness (DHW) initiatives or committees.
+Capacity-building (such as continuing professional development, journal clubs and mentorship) also falls into this category.

 Leave of Absence Summary